vladbph/cymatix-doc/README.md

 ==================================
-To be added:
+To be added - raw notes:
 ```
 .regex
-    &restaurant:place where (i)? can eat
+    &restaurant:place where (I)? can eat // => Utterance place where I can eat witll be replaced with 'restaurant'
 vs
 .regex
-    restaurant:place where (i)? can eat
+    restaurant:place where (I)? can eat // => Utterance place where I can eat witll be replaced with 'restaurant', but in the final deduction restaurant IF used as value of a slot, will be replaced with 'place where I can eat'
 ```
 It/there
 ```